FerryCalvin/techscan/README.md

 - “DB password required”: ensure `TECHSCAN_DB_URL` or the composed parts are present before the app imports `app/db.py`.
 - Node scanner not found: run `npm install` under `node_scanner/` and verify `WAPPALYZER_PATH`.
 - Rate limiter using memory: set `TECHSCAN_REDIS_URL` to enable Redis backend.
+- VS Code Pylance MCP: when registering the MCP server inside VS Code, choose **Auth type: None** (or start your MCP adapter with `--no-auth`).
+Otherwise VS Code will try to fetch `/.well-known/openid-configuration` from port 3048 and the connector will fail with the 401/404 errors shown above.

 ## Development notes